huginn/huginn/README.md

 ## Contribution

+Huginn is a work in progress and is hopefully just getting started.
+Please get involved!
+You can [add new Agents](https://github.com/cantino/huginn/wiki/Creating-a-new-agent), expand the [Wiki](https://github.com/cantino/huginn/wiki), or help us simplify and strengthen the Agent API or core application.

 Please fork, add specs, and send pull requests!

 [![Build Status](https://travis-ci.org/cantino/huginn.png)](https://travis-ci.org/cantino/huginn)